kglw-dot-net/phase1/songs/sadie-sorceress.md

 > Who's this Sadie Sorceress?
 >
-> Let me tell you bout this '80s lady named Sadie.
+> Let me tell you bout this 80s lady named Sadie.
 > She's wild like a witch.
-> She's more fly than quidditch.
+> She's more fly than Quidditch.
-> Smoking winnies and drinking tinnies and glenfiddich.
+> Smoking winnies and drinking tinnies and Glenfiddich.
 > She's a roller blader skating.
 > Masquerading.
 > Squabble and gobble.